-Yoga and mindfulness therapy is a natural, drug-free approach to healing.
+Mindfulness therapy is a natural, drug-free approach to healing.
 It can help relieve anxiety and improve sleep patterns.
 Proper sleeping habits aid in the healing process of the body.
-Stress is a main trigger for relapse, and massage therapy helps reduce stress and promote relaxation.
+Stress is a main trigger for relapse, and meditation helps reduce stress and promote relaxation.

-The concepts of yoga, meditation and mindfulness are all inextricably linked.
-Beyond serving as mental and physical exercise, they encompass lifestyle and mind-body tools.
-Mindfulness is not a simple action: it is a state of mind.
+The concepts of meditation and mindfulness can be incredibly beneficial to one’s emotional state in early recovery.
+Beyond serving as mental exercises, they encompass lifestyle and mind-body tools.
+Mindfulness is not a simple action; it is a state of mind.

-By practicing reflection and yoga, individuals access a state of peace that they have not found in alcohol or drugs.
+By practicing reflection and participating in our programming, individuals access a state of peace that they have not found in alcohol or drugs.
 Continued mindfulness practice addresses the stresses of daily life, empowering individuals to build healthy responses to distressing events.
 It also encourages a helpful level of self-insight that helps those in recovery to access their emotions.

-If you would like to learn more about yoga and mindfulness therapy at South Miami Recovery, call our admissions team today.
+If you would like to learn more about the evidence-based therapies offered at South Miami Recovery, call our admissions team today.